-The St Mary Magdalene Choral Foundation began in September 2017, with the second round of applications now open.
+The St Mary Magdalene Choral Foundation began in September 2017.
 For information on applying and the role that Choral Scholars have at St Mary Magdalene, please click here.

 Soprano Choral Scholar – Corinne Hart

 Born in Newport, South Wales and educated at Hereford Cathedral School, Corinne first started singing professionally with BBC National Chorus of Wales as a chorister and soloist.
 Her professional vocal training started at the Royal Welsh College of Music and Drama under Buddug Verona James and Angela Livingston and has sung many solos and roles around venues in the UK.
 Corinne continued her operatic training at the Royal Academy of Music in London and has continued to be in demand as a soloist under the tutelage of Graeme Danby.
 Corinne has sung roles including Galatea, Iole (Handel), Zerlina (Don Giovanni), Adele (Die Fledermaus) Romilda (Handel) Contessa (Le Nozze di Figaro) and has sung Erste Dame (Die Zauberflöte) in Weimar, Germany and Manon Lascaut (Puccini) in Puglia, Italy.